Top 20 Highlights: Tokyo

 2. Tiny Bar Alleyways

 Although not specifically unique to Tokyo, this is certainly the best opportunity to experience the culture.
 Tokyo and Japan in general have a tendency of making the most of the very little space available.
-No greater example of this efficiency is displayed than in the Yokocho alleyways slotted between the streets of the city’s most lively districts.
+No greater example of this efficiency is on display than in the Yokocho alleyways slotted between the streets of the most lively districts.
 These include the likes of the Golden Gai of Shinjuku and the Nonbei Yokocho of Shibuya.

 Originally functioning as brothels for the over-worked Japanese businessman, these days the narrow streets hold a collection of miniature sized bars, izakayas and restaurants that number in the hundreds.
 Izakayas specifically offer a selection of small appetisers to complement your beverages, rather than a big elaborate meal.
 Some establishments will include a cover charge can range anywhere between 500 to 1000 yen.
 These aren’t for the claustrophobic amongst you, as they are incredibly compact.
 Most places might fit 10 at a time, and often as little as 4-5!

 Some are identifiable by red or white lanterns or elaborate neon signs, where others simply have a cloth draped over the entrance and very little to no advertisement.
 These places are mostly members only establishments.
 In areas that have become rife with tourist attention, these places remain as a safe refuge for locals that want to avoid the tourist horde and keep a sense of authenticity.

 Also known as Asakusa Kannon Temple, Senso-ji is at the heart of the Asakusa district.
 The oldest temple in all of Tokyo attracts the greatest number of visitors with its colourful and vibrant surroundings.
 Approaching the temple you are met with the beaming crimson structures that surround the courtyard and clouds of incense smoke that rise from a central cauldron before the main hall.